zchyde/brooklinebooksmith.com/_drafts/gwen.md

 ---

-Since the late 80s Chip Kidd and John Gall have taken on the considerable challenge of designing covers for world famous Japanese novelist [Haruki Murakami's](http://www.harukimurakami.com/)books.
+Since the late 80s Chip Kidd and John Gall have taken on the considerable challenge of designing covers for the books world famous Japanese novelist [Haruki Murakami](http://www.harukimurakami.com/).
 They've been hailed for their unique mosaic creations made from vintage Japanese ephemera and prints like this one:

 ![](/uploads/versions/gmgg1311---x----3114-2076x---.jpg)